|

 that there are two distinct generation

 mechanisms.
-Below a
+Below a well-defined

-well-defined threshold power density,
+threshold power density, the observed

-proportional to the power density and
+signals were proportional to the power

-are assumed to be generated
+density and are assumed to be

-threshold the observed waveforms are
+Above the threshold the observed

-a superposition of a thermoelastic
+waveforms are a superposition of a

-(TE) and ablatic (AB)
+thermoelastic (TE) and ablatic (AB)

 waveforms.
 The relative